While you were away: Top 10 stories to bring you up to date

-From US guidelines for H-1B to SBI lending rate cut to Kejriwal seeking EVMs for probe, here’s a list of top 10 stories to bring you up to date.
+From Allahabad HC’s remark on UP’s slaughterhouse plan to Dalit groom being beaten for riding mare in ‘baraat’ to Yuvraj Singh wreaking havoc in IPL 10 opener, here’s a list of top 10 stories to bring you up to date.

+1) Allahabad HC says choice of food is right to life, gives Adityanath govt 10 days for slaughterhouse plan

+Choice of food and trade in foodstuff were part of right to life, the Allahabad high court has said, giving the UP government 10 days to draw up a plan so that its crackdown on illegal abattoirs and meat shops didn’t deprive people of their livelihood or food.
+The court’s Lucknow bench also said various food habits had flourished in Uttar Pradesh and these were an essential part of the state’s secular culture.
+It was responding to a petition of a trader who sought directions for the government to renew his meat shop licence because the delay was preventing him from carrying on his trade.

 Read the full story here.